-Under any federal fee collection mechanism this analysis assumes that operators would be responsible and liable for in ensuring the fees are paid.
+Under any Federal fee collection mechanism this analysis assumes that operators would be responsible and liable for paying the fees (see the legislative text in Section 3.2.2).
 This assumption is based on the current language of the proposed legislation stating that, "....The North Pacific Fishery Management Council may recommend, and the Secretary of Commerce may approve, regulations necessary for the collection of fees from charter vessel operators who guide recreational anglers...." (bolded text added).

-There would be advantages to having the charter operators be responsible for accessing the stamps for their anglers.
-For example, operators would be more likely aware of the requirements and would have experience using the online platform, which could both increase compliance and decrease the need for user support.
-If the Council determines operators are liability for ensuring a halibut stamp for each of their anglers on a halibut charter, the Council will also need to identify who is represented by the term "operator" (e.g., CHP holder, business, etc.).
+There are also advantages to having the charter operators be responsible for accessing the stamps for their anglers.
+For example, operators would be more likely aware of the requirements and would have experience using an online platform for fee payments and stamp delivery, which could both increase compliance and decrease the need for user support.
+There would be a more limited number of responsible entities (e.g., about 500 charter operators in both regulatory Areas relative to hundreds of thousands of charter anglers each year).